JReFrameworker/JReFrameworker.github.io/tutorial/hello_world.md

 	}

-The JReFrameworker module developed for this tutorial can be downloaded [here](/module/HelloWorld.zip).
+The JReFrameworker module developed for this tutorial can be downloaded at [https://github.com/JReFrameworker/modules/tree/master/HelloWorld](https://github.com/JReFrameworker/modules/tree/master/HelloWorld).